Sandwiched R\'enyi Convergence for Quantum Evolutions: Comparison with similar quantities

 \subsection{Comparison with spectral gap}

-Here we show how $\beta_p$, see \eqref{equ:betaSup}, compares to the spectral gap \eqref{equ:SpectralGap} of a Liouvillian. \begin{thm}[Upper bound spectral gap] Let $\liou:\M_d\ra\M_d$ be a primitive and reversible Liouvillian with full rank fixed point $\sigma\in\D^+_d$ and $p\geq1$.
+Here we show how $\beta_p$, see \eqref{equ:betaSup}, compares to the spectral gap \eqref{equ:SpectralGap} of a Liouvillian.
+This is motivated by similar results for logarithmic Sobolev constants, where it was shown~\cite[Theorem 16]{Kastoryanosob} that $\alpha_1(\liou)\leq\lambda(\liou)$ for reversible semigroups, a result we recover and generalize here. \begin{thm}[Upper bound spectral gap] Let $\liou:\M_d\ra\M_d$ be a primitive and reversible Liouvillian with full rank fixed point $\sigma\in\D^+_d$ and $p\geq1$.
 Then

 \end{thm} \begin{proof} Let $(s_i)^d_{i=1}$ denote the spectrum of $\sigma^{1/p}$ and choose a unitary $U$ such that